 democratize machine learning, I want to build an easy-to-use programmable differentiable graphics system that makes building

-differentiable graphics pipelines as simple as training a MNIST classifier in PyTorch, while generating reliable code.
+differentiable graphics pipelines as simple as training an MNIST classifier in PyTorch, while generating reliable code.

 Accelerating physically-based rendering: Physically-based rendering is known to be time-consuming, due to its need to compute multi-dimensional integrals using Monte Carlo sampling.
 How do we make it faster?
 I believe there are two keys towards the ultimate rendering algorithm: 1) re-using Monte Carlo samples through statistical analysis.
 2) replacing heuristics with data-driven components.

-Beyond differentiation: Can we derive or automatically find *something* that approximate a function locally, and better inform
+Beyond differentiation: Can we derive or automatically find *something* that approximates a function locally, and better inform

 our inference algorithms, when comparing to derivatives?
-For example, Fourier analysis or wavelet analysis give us strictly more information compared
+For example, Fourier analysis or wavelet analysis gives us

 Can we find something that scales better with dimensionality compared to Fourier analysis?
 Can we develop systems that